appsmithorg/appsmith-docs/website/docs/reference/widgets/iframe.md

 ## Display external content

-To display a website or third-party application within your Appsmith app, you can utilize the **URL** property by entering the external website or application's URL.
-For example, you can display `https://docs.appsmith.com/` within your Appsmith app by adding its URL to the **URL** property.
+To display a website or third-party application within your Appsmith app, you can use the **URL** property.
+For example, you can display `https://docs.appsmith.com/` in your Appsmith app by adding it to the **URL** property.

 <figure>